odinuv/web/articles/html/index.md

     (decimal) or `&#x3E;` ([hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal)).

 There are two primary reasons for using entities.
-One reason is that you need to write a character which has a special meaning in HTML. e.g writing this is incorrect:
+One reason is that you need to write a character which has a special meaning in HTML. e.g. writing this is incorrect:

 {% highlight html %}
 <p>Three is smaller than five: 3 < 5</p>